MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Signal.md

 Emits a signal.
 Note that `g_signal_emit_by_name()` resets the return value to the default if no handlers are connected.

     g_signal_emit_by_name (
-      Str $detailed-signal, *@handler-arguments, *%options
+      Str $detailed-signal, *@handler-arguments,
+      Array :$parameters, :$return-type
     )

-  * $signal; a string of the form "signal-name::detail". '::detail' part is mostly not defined such as a button click signal called 'clicked'.
+  * $detailed-signal; a string of the form "signal-name::detail". '::detail' part is mostly not defined such as a button click signal called 'clicked'.

   * *@handler-arguments; a series of arguments needed for the signal handler.

-  * *%options; needed to modify argument types and return value;

   * :parameters([type, ...]); a series of types, one for each argument.
-Most of the time the types are correctly interpreted but for e.g. int64 or num64 this option must be provided.
-All types for all arguments must be specified if used.

   * :return-type(type); specifies the type of the return value.
 When there is no return value, you can omit this.
-An error is be thrown by GTK+ when a return value type is not specified while the signal handler does return something.

-    (Window.t:46695): GLib-GObject-WARNING **: 15:04:59.689: ../gobject/gsignal.c:3417: value location for 'gboolean' passed as NULL

 ### An example

+      use Gnome::N::GlibToRakuTypes;
+      ...

       # The extra argument here is $toggle
       method enable-debugging-handler (
-        int32 $toggle, Gnome::Gtk3::Window :$widget
+        gboolean $toggle, Gnome::Gtk3::Window :$_widget
-        --> int32
+        --> gboolean
       ) {
         ...
         1
       }

+      $window.register-signal(
-      $w.register-signal( self, 'enable-debugging-handler', 'enable-debugging');
+        self, 'enable-debugging-handler', 'enable-debugging'
+      );

       ... loop started ...
       ... in another thread ...
       my Gnome::Gtk3::Main $main .= new;
       while $main.gtk-events-pending() { $main.iteration-do(False); }
-      $widget.emit-by-name(
+      $window.emit-by-name(
-        'enable-debugging', 1, :return-type(int32), :parameters([int32,])
+        'enable-debugging', 1,
+        :parameters([gboolean,]), :return-type(gboolean)
       );

       ...